Scalar-induced gravitational wave from domain wall perturbation: Induced GW

-The space correlations of the curvature perturbation serve as the source of the induced GW.
-In this section, we follow Refs.~\cite{Ananda:2006af,Baumann:2007zm,Kohri:2018awv,Papanikolaou:2020qtd} to calculate the gravitational wave induced by scalar perturbation at second-order.
+The spatial correlations of the curvature perturbation act as the source for the induced GWs.
+In this section, we will follow the methodologies outlined in Refs.~\cite{Ananda:2006af, Baumann:2007zm, Kohri:2018awv, Papanikolaou:2020qtd} to calculate the GWs that are induced by scalar perturbations at second order.